metpallyv/WebCrawler/README.md

                   Disallow: /home/fceria01/

     5. Use a five-second delay between requests.
-    6. Crawl until you have 100 unique links.
+    6. Crawl until you reach the depth of 2.
 You do not need to keep the page contents.